Phone: (02) 9637 9998

 A full assessment taking between 1-2 hrs includes a detailed history as well as tests for: gross and fine muscle coordination, balance, patterns of motor development, the presence of aberrant reflexes, laterality, oculo-motor functioning and visual perceptual ability.

 If the reflex profile is only marginally abnormal, teaching strategies alone will usually be sufficient.
-Those with a moderate degree of reflex abnormality may benefit from a combination of specialised teaching and an individual reflex inhibition program designed to improve balance and co-ordination.
+Those with a moderate degree of reflex abnormality may benefit from a combination of specific teaching strategies and an individual reflex inhibition program designed to improve balance and co-ordination.
 If, however, a cluster of aberrant reflexes is present, a reflex inhibition program together with physical therapies such as chiropractic and other body work therapies is more effective.

-For more information or to make an appointment please send an email or contact us on (02) 9637 9998 during business hours.
+For more information or to make an appointment please send an email or contact us on (02) 9639 7778 during business hours.

 Rosemary Boon